VolodymyrMeda/Film-map-/README.md

 - math - counting the distance between two locations

+Files used:
+- location.csv
+- world.json
+(Are not on git because of huge file sizes)

 Program functions:
 1. year_films - function returns a list of tuples in which first element is a film name, second element is year and the third one is location.